Covid-19: Number of US arrivals in Ireland a concern says health expert

 The Minister for Health said: "Anyone who is planning on coming here for any amount of time, be it one day, one week or one month,

-"Is [required] for the first 14 days of your trip, you are meant to self-restrict your movements.
+"Is for the first 14 days of your trip, you are meant to self-restrict your movements.

 "So if you are only coming here for five days then you should go to wherever you are planning on being for those five days and that's it.